dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 4. We find the first [`IDependenciesGraphViewProvider`][25] that supports the given [`IDependency`][4] and ask it to build up the corresponding parts of the graph.
 5. The [`IDependenciesGraphViewProvider`][25] decides what nodes to add to the graph, and calls [`IDependenciesGraphBuilder`][24]`.AddGraphNode` (implemented by [`DependenciesGraphProvider`][22]) to handle the actual mechanics.

+### Connecting `GraphNode`s to `IProjectTree` nodes

+`GraphNode`s are automatically created for `IProjectTree` nodes by CPS and the core graph logic.
+For example, we will create an `IProjectTree` for a top-level NuGet package and an associated `GraphNode` will be generated automatically.
+We will later see this `GraphNode` as an input node in an `IGraphContext` and create and link new `GraphNode`s for its transitive dependencies.

+While we don't need to create these top-level `GraphNode`s we do sometimes need to adjust their properties.

 ### Tracking changes to the graph

 Changes to the dependencies may require that we update the graphs already produced.
 The [`DependenciesGraphProvider`][22] holds weak references to all the graphs that may need to be updated due to dependency changes, and subscribes to the [`IAggregateDependenciesSnapshotProvider`][10]`.SnapshotChanged` event.
 When the event fires we pass each of these `IGraphContexts` to each implementation of [`IDependenciesGraphActionHandler`][23]`.HandleChanges` to deal with.
 Currently, the only one that does anything interesting is the [`TrackChangesGraphActionHandler`][26].